|

 of powder coating technology foresee untapped potential in plastics applications

+including automotive, appliances, and many more.
 The technology for coating products with dry powder rather

 than conventional liquids has been used since the 1950s.
 The powder used for the